 What is a Divemaster?
 What can a Divemaster do?

 A divemaster normally is known as a dive leader, it’s a professional diver that understands the operation and can organize, plan and guide a dive trip/ experience.

 In every boat and operation the role can be different and depends on the work model that the diving company applies in its service, but for general rule the DM jobs when on duty are:

 Organize and prepare dive gear for the guests

 Make sure the boat, tanks are ready

 Make sure the transition (shop - pier - boat) are safe for guests

-By standards the divemaster is only allowed to deal and work with certified divers while scuba, so this can be the clear line defining the border between DM and instructor role.
+By standards, the divemaster is only allowed to deal and work with certified divers while scuba, so this can be the clear line defining the border between DM and instructor roles.

 There is an exception in this rule, as the SSI Divemaster course also certified the professionals to be Snorkeling Instructors, being an extra role and a possibility to gain experience and increase income.